irfanahmed0019/archerz/README.md

 ---

-## ⚙ Environment Variables
+# ⚙ Environment Variables

-Create a `.env` file in the root directory.
+Create a `.env` file in the project root.

 ```env
 VITE_SUPABASE_URL=your_supabase_url